bindifilippo/Universita/README.md

 ## Short intro

-**Universita** is a full-stack web application designed as a university management project.
+**Universita** is a full-stack web application designed as a university management utility tool.
 It combines a modern frontend interface with a Java backend to model and manage core academic entities such as courses, teachers, and students.

 The project is structured to reflect a real-world full-stack workflow, with a clear separation between presentation, business logic, persistence, and security.